-The People Skills pilot projects that we have undertaken, with support from the JPMorgan Chase Foundation, have shown that many SMEs lack the basic HR capacity and managerial capability to successfully engage with government programmes to encourage them to invest in their workforces, especially young people, and make their businesses more efficient.
-They have successfully demonstrated that a new and flexible approach, building on existing local provision, can greatly improve their managerial capability that will allow them to respond positively to government initiatives in the future.
+The People Skills pilot projects that we have undertaken, with support from the JPMorgan Chase Foundation, have shown that many small firms lack basic HR capacity and managerial capability.
+They have successfully demonstrated that a new and flexible approach to providing bespoke HR and people management support, building on existing local provision, can significantly improve small firms' basic people management capability.

-There is also great potential in developing the People Skills delivery model as part of the forthcoming Modern Industrial Strategy.
-It can also act as a further vehicle for improving job quality among small firms and would support the Government's response to the Taylor Review of Modern Working Practices.
+There is great potential in developing the People Skills delivery model as part of the Modern Industrial Strategy.
+It can also act as a further vehicle for improving job quality among small firms and would support Government action arising from the Taylor Review of Modern Working Practices.

 We would be delighted to discuss this proposal with you and how we can support the Government's broader plans to improve skills development and utilisation across the economy.
-I attach a short summary of the People Skills research programme and the key findings.
-I do hope you and your officials find it of interest.